Parhelion-NZ/data-dial-js/README.md

    </div>
 </div>
 ```
+###Embedding in other CMS systems
+We have also created modules for some popular Content Management Systems, to make embedding the dial easier for users without needing to edit code.
+Links to come...

 ###Further information
-You can see a library of dials created by other businesses at [https://trusteddata.co.nz/dial-library]
+You can see a library of dials created by other businesses at https://trusteddata.co.nz/dial-library

-Please log bugs to [https://github.com/Parhelion-NZ/data-dial-js]
+Please log bugs to https://github.com/Parhelion-NZ/data-dial-js

 For further assistance contact colin@parhelion.co.nz